bedops/bedops/docs/content/reference/set-operations/bedops.rst

 .. image:: ../../../assets/reference/set-operations/reference_setops_bedops_difference_ab.png

-.. note:: As with ``--element-of`` and ``--not-element-of``, this operation is not symmetric.
+.. important:: As with ``--element-of`` and ``--not-element-of``, this operation is not symmetric.
 While ``--not-element-of`` preserves all columns of elements found in the reference input and allows one to define overlaps, the ``--difference`` operator simply reports every genomic range as three-column BED, which does not overlap elements found in the second and subsequent input files by any amount.

 -------------------------------------
 Symmetric difference (-s, --symmdiff)